Family of late New Mexico lineman sues former coach, school

 Court documents said the defensive standout had sought counseling to fight depression but Davie overruled a therapist’s recommendation that Flowers take some time off.
 He died days after, the lawsuit said.

-Michael Kennedy, a lawyer for Davie, said his client hadn't seen the lawsuit.
+Michael Kennedy, a lawyer for Davie, did not immediately return an email and phone message seeking comment.

-''But any suggestion that he overruled medical advice given to Mr. Flowers is absolutely false,'' Kennedy said. ''Mr. Davie will respond further after he has had an opportunity to read the complaint.''

 University of New Mexico spokeswoman Cinnamon Blair said the school doesn’t comment directly on pending or active litigation.